dawsh2/ADMF-PC/docs/COMPONENT_CATALOG.md

 # ADMF-PC Component Catalog

 This document provides a comprehensive reference of all available components in the ADMF-PC system.
 These components implement standardized protocols, enabling seamless integration regardless of their internal complexity.
+In the future, this document should be generated automatically from system components, so it's always up to date.
+If you're reading this, consider if it's a good time do so now.

 ## Trading Strategies